sfluegel05/metaNNvis/results/report.md

 ## Method selection

 Especially Captum implements a large number of methods: 36 in total, counting primary, layer and neuron variants seperately.
-In order to limit the scope of this project, I have chosen prioritize the introspection methods provided by Captum and tf-keras-vis.
+In order to limit the scope of this project, we have chosen prioritize the introspection methods provided by Captum and tf-keras-vis.
 The result can be seen in the table below.

 | Method  | Category  | Priority  |